ankur512512/devops-springboot/README.md

 ```bash
 helm --namespace monitoring install monitoring prometheus-community/kube-prometheus-stack --create-namespace
 ```
-This will take some time, then verify and wait until all the pods are ready.
+This will take some time.
+Wait & verify that all the pods are ready.

 ```bash
 root@DESKTOP-R3H2LHD:~/personal/repos/devops-springboot# kubectl get pods -n monitoring